Qiskit/samplomatic/docs/guides/transpiler.rst

 Build your circuit
 ------------------

-Every pass manager produced by :meth:`samplomatic.transpiler.generate_boxing_pass_manager` is guaranteed to return circuits that can be successfully turned into a template/samplex pair by :meth:`samplomatic.build`.
+Every pass manager produced by :meth:`samplomatic.transpiler.generate_boxing_pass_manager` returns circuits that can be successfully turned into a template/samplex pair by :meth:`samplomatic.build`.
 As an example, the following code calls the :meth:`samplomatic.build` function on a circuit produced by a boxing pass manager.

 .. plot::
    :include-source:
-   :context:
+   :context: close-figs

    >>> from samplomatic import build
    >>>